fl0Lec/M1-projet-nomad/README.md

 # quizzical-tesla
+A picture sizer project.
+The front and backend was given by the professor.
+Use Consul for service Discovery and Nomad for container orchestration

 ## Organisation
-- web : code source du projet + dockerfile pour frontend
+- web : source of the project + dockerfile for frontend
-- api : code source du projet + dockerfile pour backend et worker
+- api : source of the projet + dockerfile for backend and worker
-- job : contient les jobs nomad
+- job : Nomad job
-- script : contient les scripts et fichier de configuration neccessaire à l'ajout d'un nouveau noeud
+- script : script and configuration file necessary to had a new node to the cluster

-Par Gaëlle Girard et Florent Lecoultre
+By Gaëlle Girard and Florent Lecoultre